 The fort has gateways, drawbridges, temples, mosques, royal halls, and many more structures.
 One of the most interesting things to do at this fort is to stand near a certain point under the dome at Fateh Darwaza and clap.
-You will hear the sound from more than a kilometer away at the fort’s main entrance.
+You will hear the sound from more than a kilometre away at the fort’s main entrance.
 This is believed to have warned the occupants of attacks or threats.
-The best way to experience Golconda Fort is to visit the light show which narrates its story.
+The best way to experience Golconda Fort is to visit the light show, which narrates its story.

 4. Mehrangarh Fort, Jodhpur, Rajasthan